Semidefinite block-matrix relaxations for computing quantum correlations: Dimensionality of multipartite entanglement

 where $C_{n,\vec{k}}=\frac{n!}{\Pi_{j=0}^{d-1} k_j}$ is the multinomial coefficient and the sum runs over all permutations of vectors in which the integer $j\in\{0,\ldots,d-1\}$ appears $k_j$ times.
 For an $n$-partite system, the vector $\vec{k}=(k_0,\ldots , k_{d-1})$ must satisfy $\sum_{i=0}^{d-1}k_i=n$.
 We focus on the family corresponding to $k_j=\lceil \frac{n- j}{d}\rceil$.
 As a quantitative benchmark of performance we consider the mixture

 and use the SDP relaxation \eqref{eq:SDP_GME_dim} to place an upper bound on the critical value of $v\in[0,1]$ below which $\rho_v$ no longer has the maximal GME dimension ($r=d$).
+To strengthen our results, we use the formulation where $P$ is selected as the biggest element of the bipartition.
+To render the resulting problem computationally tractable, we further exploit the use of symmetries \cite{Rosset2019}.
+Specifically, we average each operator $\tilde{\Pi}_P$ over the group of subsystem permutations and local-level relabellings that leave the Dicke state invariant, thereby reducing the number of independent variables in the computation.
 The results are presented in \tabref{Tab:dicke} for up to six parties and up to four dimensions.
-The bold numbers represent an improvement over the fidelity criterion \eqref{multifid} whereas otherwise the two methods are equal.
-Notably, the improvement appears in all cases where not all components of $\vec{k}$ are equal.
-For instance, in the case of $(d,n)=(4,6)$ the fidelity bound gives $v=83.33\%$ whereas the BMM SDP relaxation improves it to $v=80.37\%$.
+All numbers represent an improvement over the fidelity criterion \eqref{multifid}.